Bryium/leetcode/README.md

 # leetcode

 This repository contains solved leetcode problems
-It is organized into three subdirectories—Easy, Medium, and Hard—each containing problems categorized by difficulty level.
+It is organized into three subdirectories Easy, Medium, and Hard each containing problems categorized by difficulty level.